mikeizbicki/cmc-csci040/hw_00/README.md

  - [ ]
     Get more than 1000 unique visitors to your webpage in a single 48 hour period, as shown by your Google Analytics tracker.

-For any of these extra credit tasks, feel free to get creative and use whatever "black hat" techniques you can think of.
+For any of these extra credit tasks, feel free to get creative and use whatever [black hat](https://blog.hubspot.com/marketing/black-hat-seo) techniques you can think of.

 ## Submission